 Same for sports.
-In all stations you'll find a basic gym with weights, static bike, etc but if you like fencing you are on your own!
+In all the stations you'll find a basic gym with weights, static bike, etc but if you like fencing or anything fancy you are on your own !
 Among the tiny things I've brought: a quality jumping rope and a pair of shorts.

-Backcountry skis seem like a good idea (at least they are light), but if you are in the center of the continent, it's so cold that they don't slide at all.
+Backcountry skis seem like a good idea (at least they are lightweight to carry), but if you are in the center of the continent, it's so cold that they don't slide at all.
 And they work no better on the sea ice on the shore.

 Probably a lot more fun if you can afford the extra weight: a snow bike.
 Don't forget spare parts.

 PrOn.
 Nuff said.

 Stuff to enjoy with others

 Plenty of ideas, a sense of humor and a extra dose of patience.

 A good list of jokes and practical jokes.